sunithasundar/Application-Test/README.md

 \app\product-view\product-view.component.ts product-view component has the ngx-datatable, search, new Product, delete Product for multiple selected rows.
 Each row has delete and edit operation.

-Onclick of +New in Parent(product-view.component) Child(product-create.component) is getting called with passing parentData(for Edit).
+Onclick of +New in Parent(product-view.component), Child(product-create.component) is getting called with passing parentData(for Edit).
 In Child(product-create.component) once user provides data for the form.
 The form data is passed with a flag set to differenciate edit and add operation.
 Both Parent-Child and Child-Parent communication have been described.

-In Parent(product-view.component) used @viewChild for search and Actions(edit/delete)
+In Parent(product-view.component) used @viewChild for modal popup

+Pagination added with each page having 10 records.

+On click of column header sorting is handled.

+Search on all fields.